sarahstrong314/MCR3U/README.md

 5. Exponential Functions
  * How to sketch exponential functions
  * How to apply exponential growth and decay
- * How to solve exponential functions
+ * How to solve exponential equations

 6. Trigonometry